Randy Glover

-Randy Glover (born December 31, 1941) is an American professional golfer who played on the PGA Tour in the 1960s.
+Randy Glover (born December 31, 1941) is an American professional golfer.
+He played on the PGA Tour in the 1960s.

+Early life and amateur career

-Glover was born in Sanford, North Carolina.
+In 1941, Glover was born in Sanford, North Carolina.
 He attended the University of Tennessee.

+Professional career

-He turned professional and joined the PGA Tour in 1962.
+In 1962, turned professional and joined the PGA Tour.
 Glover played on the PGA Tour between 1962 and 1968, winning once, the 1967 Azalea Open Invitational.
 He also won the 1965 Utah Open, eight South Carolina Opens and two Carolinas Opens.
 His best finish in a major is T-19 at the 1976 U.S. Open.

 As a senior, Glover won the 1992 Carolina Senior Match Play Championship and the opening event of the 1997 Senior Series at Champions Club in Alpharetta, Georgia.

-Glover lives in Clinton, South Carolina, where he works as the head professional at Musgrove Mill Golf Club.
+Glover works as the head professional at Musgrove Mill Golf Club in Clinton, South Carolina.

+Personal life

+Glover lives in Clinton, South Carolina.